Improved Robustness of Deep Reinforcement Learning for Control of Time-Varying Systems by Bounded Extremum Seeking: Introduction

 Recent research has combined RL with classical controllers to inject robustness, and safety into learning-based control.
 In \cite{romero2024actor}, a differentiable MPC is integrated with actor–critic policy, providing better real-time performance on agile robotics.
 In another work \cite{guha2021online}, MRAC-RL deploys a fast model-reference adaptive controller in the inner loop together with an outer-loop RL policy to mitigate simulation-to-reality mismatch.
 In \cite{emam2022safe}, robust control-barrier-function (CBF) layers project RL actions onto a certified safe set, improving safe exploration.
 These directions motivate a promising path toward hybrid controllers that integrate RL with traditional controllers.

 While DRL is a powerful method for data-based learning of controllers for dynamic systems, one of the fundamental challenges is handling unknown and rapidly time-varying systems.
 On the other hand, while adaptive methods such as bounded ES are robust for time-varying systems, they are inherently local feedback-based schemes that do not exploit trajectory histories, are subject to suboptimal solutions, and can converge slowly in high-dimensional parameter spaces.
 This paper proposes a hybrid framework that combines DRL with bounded ES to leverage the strengths of both.
 We train a DRL policy using large datasets to find solutions in very few steps when the test dynamics are close to the training distribution.
 Crucially, the ES layer is warm-started from the DRL policy seeded with DRL-recommended control parameters, which reduces transients and accelerates adaptation when conditions drift.
 If the system starts to quickly change with time, and the learned DRL policy is no longer valid, robust bounded ES takes over and prevents the system's performance from severe degradation.

-We demonstrate our results with numerical studies of general time-varying dynamic systems as well as detailed simulation studies of a particle accelerator application with a time-varying magnetic lattice, mimicking natural accelerator behavior.
+We demonstrate our results with numerical studies of general time-varying dynamic systems, a detailed simulation study of a particle accelerator application with a time-varying magnetic lattice, mimicking natural accelerator behavior, and a detailed simulation study of an intermittent-contact robotic block-pushing task that pushes an object to a time-varying goal position.